samee/hackslider/README.md

 ==========

 This was written as I was getting frustrated with using existing opensource presentation software.
-Biggest problem would be the fact LibreOffice and others are not quite popular yet, so the presentation PC will often lack the software I need.
-Or, if I'm lucky, they will be installed but have a different version that completely butchers my slides.
-It felt like there should be a better solution to this.
-In fact, it should be easy to write up my own solution that works well for me, even if it means I would to write my slides directly in HTML.
-When I show it to other people, I don't need them to install yet another bloated software.
-If you are good with Javascript, you can have all kinds of fancy animations you can think of, including things that you don't get in everyday presentation software.
+Biggest problem was that LibreOffice and others are not quite popular yet, so the presentation PC often did not have the software I chose for making my slides.
+Or, if I was lucky, they were installed but had a different version that completely butchered my slides.
+I felt like there should be a better solution to this.
+It should be easy to write my own solution that works well for me, even if it means I have write my slides directly in HTML.
+When I demo the slides to other people, I don't need them to install yet another bloated software: a browser is enough.
+This has some other upsides too if you are good with
+Javascript: you can have all kinds of fancy animations you can think of, including things that you don't get in everyday presentation software.
 You can keep tracking changes to your presentation using a version control system like Git.
 Finally, you can automate
-things: use CSS to automate complicated formatting rules, have your slide elements resize and reposition correctly when you change screen resolution, embed a live website right inside your slides, etc.
+things: use CSS to automate complicated formatting rules, have your slide elements resize and reposition correctly when you change screen resolution, embed a live website right inside your slides, etc. I mean, think about it: this is exactly what professional designers use to make all your favorite websites.
+So it can't be *that* bad to write slides in HTML!

-Having made this, I realized that the user needs only basic HTML/CSS to get started, which means anyone who has ever designed a web page may find it useful as well.
+Having made this, I realized that the user needs only basic HTML/CSS understanding to get started.
+This means anyone who has ever designed a web page may find it useful as well.
 So give it a try!

  1. You can try the current version from